NILE VALLEY – MIDDLE EGYPT (Luxor, Aswan, Sohag, Asyut, Qena)

 In 2007, an ancient mega-lake (30,750 km²) was discovered buried beneath the sand of the Great Sahara in the Northern Darfur region, Sudan.

 Substantial portions of the cave have been irreversibly damaged by visitors over the years, especially since the film was released in 1996.
 Fragments of the paintings have been removed as souvenirs and some surfaces have cracked after water was applied to ‘enhance’ their contrast for photographs.
-Modern graffiti have been inscribed upon the wall and tourist littering is a problem.
+Modern graffiti has been inscribed upon the wall and tourist littering is a problem.

 Cave of Beasts is a huge natural rock shelter in the Western Desert featuring Neolithic rock paintings, more than 7,000 years old, with about 5,000 figures.
 The shelter is located in the Wadi Sura at the south-western foot of the Gilf Kebir Mountains in the remote south-western corner of Egypt’s New Valley near the border of Libya and Sudan.
 The area, abandoned in the present day, is one of the most arid locations of the Sahara.